kent10ou/kent10ou.github.io/_posts/2015-09-07-FacebookSDKLogin-with-React-Native.md

 <p>Next, follow the instructions in the getting started guide to create a new Facebook app and adding their SDK to your project.</p>

+<p>This is the format that my project manager follows in XCode.</p>
 <img src="{{ site.baseurl }}/img/rctfbsdk_01.png" alt="fbsdk_link">